 Born in Geneva and a French native speaker, I am also fluent in English and Swedish.
 I have working knowledge of Swiss German, Spanish & Italian.

-After four years in the world of dance, I moved from an artistic feeling for the body to the scientific understanding of the body.
+After four years in the world of dance, I moved from an artistic feeling of the body into a scientific understanding of it.
 The Geneva School of Physiotherapy equipped me for a successful professional life.
 Thank you to the teachers and to the Physio-Geneva-1917-2017 Association who organize the ongoing training, providing everyone with top-quality service.

 My teachers have drawn from ancient traditions, linking them with recent scientific discoveries.

-Annie Carpenter: Smart Flow yoga®
+Annie Carpenter: Smart Flow Yoga®

 (300+ hours since 2012)

-Saul David Raye: Ritam Healing Arts® for Thai Yoga Massage
+Saul David Raye: Ritam Healing Arts® for Thaï yoga Massage

-(200 hours since 2012)
+(200 Hours since 2012)

 Micheline Pierrette Berry: LiquidÀsana®